Skip to content

 Output Variable Names

-Variable names should always be output along with their values.
+Variable names should always be output when outputting variables.

 Many people habitually use something like print(my_var) to output logs.
-When the number of logs is small, this might not be a big problem.
-However, when dealing with loops, multiple conditional branches, random numbers, etc., without variable names as prompts, it is easy to produce unreadable or incorrect results.
+When there are fewer logs, this may not be a big problem, but when involving loops, multiple conditional branches, random numbers, etc., if there are no variable names as prompts, it can easily lead to misunderstandings or mistakes.
 For example:

 Python